 Instructions

-- Turn heat down to medium, add remaining oil and onion.
-Cook until softened, about 10 minutes.
+- Reduce the heat to medium and add the remaining oil.
+Add the onion and cook until softened, about 5 to 7 minutes.

-- Add beef, broth, soup, Worcestershire sauce and bay leaf to the pot.
-Bring to a boil, cover and reduce heat to simmer 1 1/2 to 2 hours or until beef is fork tender.
+- Add the beef, beef broth, condensed onion soup, Worcestershire sauce, and bay leaf to the pot.
+Bring to a boil, cover, and reduce heat to a simmer.
+Simmer for 1½ to 2 hours or until beef is fork-tender.

-- To thicken gravy, combine cornstarch with 1/3 cup cold water.
-Pour into the beef a little at a time while stirring until it reaches desired consistency.
+- To thicken the gravy, combine cornstarch with ⅓ cup cold water.
+Pour into the beef mixture a little at a time while stirring until it reaches the desired consistency.

-- Taste and season with salt and pepper.
+- Taste and season with additional salt and pepper if desired.
 Discard bay leaf and serve over mashed potatoes.

 Video